 So please, please, if anyone who is reading this is in the same situation, please reach out for help.
 As hard as it may be, speak up, because you can’t assume that your partner, your family, your friends will recognize what you’re going through.

 For anyone who may suspect that a mom is suffering from depression and anxiety, as intimidating as it may feel, try to approach the person about whom you’re concerned.
 It’s a delicate subject, and you don’t need to say much.
 Just “I’m concerned about you, is there anything you want to talk about, or is there something I can do to help?” would be sufficient.

-If you’re not comfortable talking directly to that someone, consider approaching someone who is close to that person, because you may help to open their eyes.
+If you’re not comfortable speaking with her directly, consider approaching someone who is close to her.

-If you are suffering with postpartum depression and/or anxiety, talk about.
-Get help, in whatever form that help might be, from talking to someone who cares about you and will you listen to you, to professional counseling, to medication.
+If you are suffering postpartum depression and/or anxiety, talk about it.
+Get help, in whatever form that help might be, from talking to someone who cares about you and will you listen to you, to professional counseling and possibly, medication.
 Get help so you can take back your joy.

-Please be advised that while I am an RN, I do not have extensive formal training or experience in recognizing or treating postpartum depression and/or anxiety.
-I am speaking from personal experience, and I want to reiterate that it’s crucial to communicate one’s feelings in order to get the help one needs.
+Disclaimer: Please be advised that while I am an RN, I do not have extensive formal training in recognizing postpartum depression and/or anxiety.
+Having worked with expectant and new moms for my entire 19 year career as an RN, I have observed countless moms and learned first hand about the signs and symptoms of depression.
+As well, I am speaking from personal experience.
+I want to reiterate that it’s crucial to communicate one’s feelings and seek professional help in order to get the help one needs.